oneapi-src/oneAPI-samples/Tools/Migration/folder-options-dpct/README.md

-4. Copy the original `Makefile` into the `result` folder and update the copy to build the migrated project using DPC++.
-Replace the CUDA configurations in that new `Makefile` with the following for use with DPC++:
+4. Copy the original `Makefile` into the `result` folder and update the copy to build the migrated project.
+Replace the CUDA configurations in that new `Makefile` with the following for use with SYCL:

 ```Makefile
 CXX = dpcpp